Aparna Sehgal

 - A Middle Eastern sovereign wealth fund, on its injection of further monies, structured as additional capital on quasi-mezzanine terms, in connection with the circa £50M redevelopment of a luxury residential development in London.

-- A financial institution, on its acquisition of the equity (Luxcos) of a portfolio of retail assets in the UK via a consensual process.
+- A financial institution, on its acquisition of the equity (Luxcos) of a portfolio of retail assets in the UK., and on the acquisition of the equity (Dutch B.V.) of a retail asset in Scotland, via a consensual process.

-- A U.S. healthcare REIT, on its funding arrangements for the forward purchase and development of a portfolio of care homes with one joint venture partner, and its subsequent refinancing and forward funding arrangements with a subsequent joint venture partner.
+- A US healthcare REIT, on its funding arrangements for the forward purchase and development of a portfolio of care homes in the UK with one joint venture partner, and its subsequent refinancing and forward funding arrangements with a subsequent joint venture partner.

 - An asset manager and a financial institution, in respect of their mezzanine loans secured on seven retail sites in England and Scotland and, further, in respect of the subsequent tranching of the mezzanine debt as between the two mezzanine loan providers.